Turner’s Pit Barbeque

 Best Side: Okra or Banana Pudding

-Interior Description: Clean interior, with modern restaurant vibe to it.
-Outdoor and indoor seating available, with chairs, high tops, and booths that can fit probably 50 people.
+Interior Description: Clean interior, with a modern restaurant vibe to it.
+Outdoor and indoor seating available, with chairs, high tops, and booths that can probably fit 50 people.
 Small drink station.
 Have black and white photos of the owners, staff, and Mississippi hanging on the walls in addition to several articles on the owners

 Pro Tip: Make sure to get the shrimp with the sweet chili sauce